Month 3, Day 1, Monday 2:15 p.m.

 “Class is over already?”
 Ana murmured, picking up her bag and moving to pack away her note taking materials.

 Some students were already on their way out the door, without even bothering to take their belongings.

 Sebastien frowned harder, looking around in confusion.
 She definitely needed to leave, but…why?
-She looked to Professor Lacer, instinctively believing she might find an answer on his face, and found him in a deep scowl of concentration, strain clear in the tight muscles of his jaw and flared nostrils.
+She looked to Professor Lacer, instinctively seeking support in his presence, and found him wearing a deep scowl of concentration, strain clear in the tight muscles of his jaw and flared nostrils.
 He was casting something.

-As soon as she understood that, she brought her Will to bear as if casting a counterspell, mentally circulating the ephemeral force through her body and mind, grasping her thoughts and emotions and shining the light of scrutiny on them.
+As soon as she understood, she brought her Will to bear as if casting a counter-spell, mentally circulating the ephemeral force through her body and mind, grasping her thoughts and emotions, and shining the light of scrutiny on them.
 “Sit back down,” she ordered Damien and Ana.
 Her voice was hard and commanding, brooking no argument, just as her Will did not allow the reality of the world to argue against its commands.

-Both of them hesitated, though Damien half-lowered as if to obey her, before screwing his face up with confusion.
+They hesitated, though Damien half-lowered as if to obey her, his face screwed up with confusion.

 “We don’t need to leave,” Sebastien continued.
 “Professor Lacer is casting some kind of compulsion spell using the seashell.”
 She met both of their eyes.
 “It would be very embarrassing to be so weak-Willed that we left the room, don’t you think?”

-Both of them sat back down, and Ana stubbornly unpacked her things again, clenching her jaw and glaring at each item as if it had personally offended her.
+Both sat back down, and Ana stubbornly unpacked her things again, clenching her jaw and glaring at each item as if it had personally offended her.